ModernRonin/ProjectRenamer/README.md

 In some situations, for example if your repository contains a separate solution with separate projects in a subdirectory, you want to exclude a directory completely from being looked at by the project reference update mechanism.
 In that case, you can specify that directory with the optional `--exclude` argument.

 ### Use with VB projects
-Thanks to a PR from [@fsbflavio](https://github.com/fsbflavio) you can rename Visual Basic projects now, too:
+Since version 2.2.0, you can rename Visual Basic projects now, too, thanks to a PR from [@fsbflavio](https://github.com/fsbflavio):

 ```shell
 renameproject ModernRonin.ProjectRenamer ModernRonin.RenameProject --project